- Students may submit only a single request at a time.

 - Students will receive an estimated time for delivery of print job once the job has been evaluated and submitted to the print queue.
 Actual print time will vary depending on model size and number of jobs in queue.

 - Estimated time does not account for problems that may arise with 3D printer.
-Students should allow at least one (1) week for an approved print job to be completed.
+Students should allow at least one (1) week to (2) weeks for an approved print job to be completed.

 - Every new print job or reprint will be placed at end of queue.